luminuszz/Typeorm-express/README.md

-# Awesome Project Build with TypeORM
+# Api with type-orm and express

 Steps to run this project: